sb2bg/marionette/docs/architecture.md

 fine if each thread owns a different `World` and they do not share simulated state.
 Cross-world coordination is outside Marionette's determinism contract.

-## `run` Walkthrough
+## `runCase` Walkthrough

-`mar.run(allocator, .{ .seed = 0x1234 }, myTest)` chronology:
+`mar.runCase(.{ .seed = 0x1234, .init = init, .scenario = scenario, ... })`
+chronology:

 1. Freeze the seed, start time, tick size, checks, and trace settings.
 2. Construct one `World`.
 3. Create exactly one clock authority and one PRNG authority inside the world.
+4. Invoke the user's initializer with that world to build fresh scenario state.
-4. Invoke the user's scenario with that world.
+5. Invoke the user's scenario with that state.
-5. On every event, pick simulator decisions from the world's PRNG.
+6. On every event, pick simulator decisions from the world's PRNG.
-6. Route all time movement through the world's clock.
+7. Route all time movement through the world's clock and simulator controls.
-7. Record stable event data into the trace.
+8. Record stable event data into the trace.
-8. If the scenario succeeds, run configured checks in order.
+9. If the scenario succeeds, run configured checks in order.
+10. Deinitialize state if a `.deinit` hook was provided.
-9. Stop on success, scenario error, or check error.
+11. Stop on success, scenario error, check error, or deinit error.
-10. Preserve a partial trace if the scenario or a check returned an error.
+12. Preserve a partial trace if the scenario, a check, or deinit returned an error.
-11. If the first run passed, rerun the same scenario with the same seed.
+13. If the first run passed, rerun the same scenario with the same seed.
-12. Compare byte-identical traces.
+14. Compare byte-identical traces.
-13. Return `RunReport.passed` with one owned trace, or `RunReport.failed` with seed, options, event counts, failure kind, traces, error name when available, and check name when a check failed.
+15. Return `RunReport.passed` with one owned trace, or `RunReport.failed` with seed, options, event counts, failure kind, traces, error name when available, and check name when a check failed.

+`mar.run` follows the same replay/report discipline for world-only scenarios.

 The dangerous spots are scheduler choice, time advancement, raw randomness, unordered state dumps, and host APIs.
 Those must stay under simulator control.